7 AI Receptionist Myths Debunked: What Business Owners Get Wrong

 The Reality in 2026

-The cost of the underlying AI technology has dropped by 80-90% in three years.
-OpenAI, Google, and Anthropic have been in an aggressive price war, reducing API costs with each new model generation.
-This cost reduction has been passed through to AI receptionist services.
+The cost of the underlying AI infrastructure has fallen dramatically over the past three years.
+Aggressive competition among the major model providers has driven down API costs with each new model generation, and that cost reduction has been passed through to AI receptionist services.

 | Solution | Monthly Cost | Coverage | Calls Included |